Parsl/parslguts/pickle.rst

 subtleties of chosing between the two include where a file is imported from (so that dill might decide it is an installed library, which can be serialized as an ``import``, or might decide it is not an installed library but instead user code that it does not expect to be available remotely and so must be sent as bytecode)

+.. todo:: also mention cloudpickle as a dill-like pickle extension.
+They are both installable alongside each other... and people mostly haven't given me decent argumetns for cloudpickle because people don't dig much into understanding whats going on.

 .. index:: Globus Compute